 The study I cite found that over three recent recessions 17% of companies did not survive.
 Three years post-recession less than 10% had outperformed rivals to achieve breakthrough performance.
 The rest were struggling to get back to where they were.

-Where are you going to end up?
+If you are currently facing a sales challenge, where are you going to end up?

 Article that highighted some key points in this post and got me thinking about others.